-If your loved one was killed because of someone else’s negligence, The Benton Law Firm can help you seek closure and justice.
-The loss of a loved one from an unexpected accident is an unspeakable tragedy no one can ever truly be prepared for.
-To make matters worse, on top of the emotional trauma you experience, you may be dealing with significant financial fallout as well, from the loss of a source of income to the medical bills leading up to your loved one’s death.
-If the victim was killed because of another party’s negligent or intentional actions, you as their relative may be entitled to bring a wrongful death claim against the person responsible and win significant compensation.
+If someone else’s negligence killed your loved one, The Benton Law Firm can help you seek closure and justice.
+Losing a loved one from an unexpected accident is an unspeakable tragedy no one can ever be prepared for.
+To make matters worse, on top of the emotional trauma you experience, you may be dealing with significant financial fallout.
+These range from the loss of income to the medical bills leading up to your loved one’s death.
+If the victim was killed because of another party’s negligent or intentional actions, you, as their relative, may be entitled to bring a wrongful death claim against the person responsible and win significant compensation.

-At The Benton Law Firm, we understand that nothing can ever replace the loved one you’ve lost, but we are committed to fighting for compensation to at least ease your family’s financial burden.
-Whether you’ve lost a parent, child, or spouse, our Tyler wrongful death attorneys will handle your case with care and compassion and will increase your chances of winning compensation from the party responsible.
-To learn more about how a wrongful death claim can help you at this difficult time, contact us today at (214) 777-7777.
+At The Benton Law Firm, we understand that nothing can ever replace the loved one you’ve lost.
+But we are committed to fighting for compensation to at least ease your family’s financial burden.
+Whether you’ve lost a parent, child, or spouse, our Tyler wrongful death attorneys will handle your case with care and compassion.
+Our law firm works to increase your chances of winning compensation from the party responsible.
+To learn more about how a wrongful death claim can help you at this difficult time, contact us at (214) 777-7777.

 What is a wrongful death claim?

 In the simplest of terms, a wrongful death is a death that was caused by another party’s preventable actions or, in some cases, lack of action.
 A wrongful death lawsuit can help family members of the deceased person hold the responsible party liable for the death and recover compensation from them.
 Under Texas law, a person can be held liable for a wrongful death caused by “the person’s or his agent’s or servant’s wrongful act, neglect, carelessness, unskillfulness, or default.”
 In other words, if a person either did something they shouldn’t have or didn’t do something they should have, and someone else was killed as a result, that person can be held legally accountable in a wrongful death claim.